 It is in a small group environment that a person can really see their needs being met and can learn how to follow Jesus more closely.
 Just imagine what God can do in people’s lives when they begin to “rub shoulders” with one another, pray together and seek God’s will.

 We hope that the following information will help answer any questions you may have.
 We encourage you to check out this opportunity by visiting one of our Small Groups.
-And, we’d love to talk with you about which group might be the best fit for you.
-Please contact Joei and Les Sheckman at 310-375-5254 or send them an email.

 10 Reasons for joining a Small Group

 You will learn to understand the Bible better.